CodingBull-dev/codingbull-dev.github.io/src/index.md

 Then you are in the right place!

-## New videos are being added to our Youtube channel daily.
+## New videos are being added to our Youtube channel weekly.

 You can also subscribe to our newsletter to receive the latest news.